Generate Ethereum Address from Private Key Python

 However, the python implementation allows you to see step by step the elliptic curve math used to derive the public key.

-You can use this code to generate an ethereum vanity address with brute force, but be mindful that if your source of randomness is not secure or has too few bits of randomness, you may fall victim to a hack similar to this.
+You can use this code to generate an Ethereum vanity address with brute force, but be mindful that if your source of randomness is not secure or has too few bits of randomness, you may fall victim to a hack similar to this.

 Generate private key with python and coin flips or dice